roopesh-nivedit/documentation-samples-md/find-needles/find-needles.md

 The following are the limitations of the `findNeedles()` method:

-- The backslash Java escape sequence (\\\\) is not supported in the haystack.
+- The haystack does not support the backslash Java escape sequence (\\\\).
-- Only 5 needles are allowed to be compared with the haystack.
+- The comparison with the haystack is limited to five needles only.